 Ariel gets her own in The Little Mermaid II: Return to the Sea.
 After an argument she has with her daughter, Melody, Melody ends up running away.
 Ariel then regrets being so harsh on her and not telling her the truth about her merfolk heritage, so she has to turn back into a mermaid to find her.

-Mulan's parents found out their daughter ran away to join the army.
+Mulan: Mulan's parents found out their daughter ran away to join the army.
 They are not able to save their child from the horrors of war and possible gruesome death, since any attempt would reveal her gender and sentence her to execution.
 The reason why Mulan ran away in the first place was save her father's life; he was too infirm to go to war and survive.
 Their fear would have been compounded with the most extreme guilt imaginable.
 Not helping that guilt is how Mulan had gotten into a brief argument with her dad right before deciding to run away.
+The last words he said to her were, "I know my place.
+It's time you learned yours."

 The Incredibles: The entire freakin' movie was full to the brim with Adult Fear.

 A deleted scene from the original version of the movie would fit.
-Syndrome (a minor villain and not the Big Bad) breaks into the Incredibles' home at the beginning and freezes them with a freeze ray.
-In the middle of taunting them, he hears young Violet crying down the hall.
-He proceeds to drag the two with him as he goes after their daughter.
+Syndrome (a minor villain and not the Big Bad) breaks into the Incredibles' home at the beginning and freezes them with his "zero-point energy" ray.
+In the middle of taunting them, he hears baby Violet crying down the hall.
+He proceeds to drag Bob and Helen with him as he goes after their newborn daughter.

 Penny was kidnapped from the orphanage, taken to a dangerous swamp with two callous adults (even Snoops doesn't care much for her).
+The New York police aren't searching for her because they think she ran away and have only come across dead ends, and only the Rescue Aid Society mice find her bottle.
 She's clearly there against her will, and can't escape because well, it's a dangerous swamp, that and the alligators will catch her.
+Rufus, the cat who comforts her at the orphanage, describes Medusa as a "weird old lady that wanted to take Penny for a ride" which implies that they kidnapped her the minute she was outside.
 Later on when she's in the pirate's cave, she's at risk of drowning or being sucked out to sea.

 Down Under gives us Cody.
-While not suffering from Parental Abandonment, viciously deconstructs Free-Range Children when he manages to walk right on in to a poacher who kidnaps him with intents of finding an endangered eagle.
+While not suffering from Parental Abandonment, he viciously deconstructs Free-Range Children when he manages to walk right on in to a poacher who kidnaps him with intents of finding an endangered eagle.
 Said Poacher Would Hurt a Child.
-What makes it even worse is that there is a scene where it shows Cody's house with his mother shouting, "Cody!
-Cody!"
+The following two scenes at Cody's house make it even worse, first with his mother shouting his name to call him home, followed by a ranger handing over her son's crocodile-mutilated backpack.
+We don't see her face, but the way she hugs it to her chest is nothing short of heartbreaking.

 In Hercules, Zeus and Hera awake from their room to find that their infant son was kidnapped.
+Hera shouts her son's name on seeing the upturned crib, while Zeus releases a Big "NO!".
 When they did find him, he was mortal and couldn't return to Olympus with them.
-So they could only watch as their son is raised by another couple - by this point though, this trope is thankfully averted, as Alcmene and Amphitrion were Good Parents (if they weren't, Zeus would have just killed them), thus Herc ended up being Happily Adopted.
+So they could only watch as their son is raised by another couple - by this point though, this trope is thankfully averted, as Alcmene and Amphitrion were Good Parents that earn Karmic Jackpot (if they weren't, Zeus would have just killed them), thus Herc ended up being Happily Adopted.

 An American Tail is full of this, particularly after Fievel sneaks onto the deck of a ship in a raging storm and his father watches helplessly as he's washed overboard.
 The tragedy compounds throughout the film as Fievel and his family are constantly in the same place but keep just missing each other.